Ngātoro-i-rangi

-In Māori tradition, Ngātoro-i-rangi (Ngātoro) is the name of a tohunga (priest) prominent during the settling of New Zealand (Aotearoa) by the Māori people, who came from the traditional homeland Hawaiki on the Arawa canoe.
-He is the ancestor of Ngāti Tūwharetoa and his travels around Lake Taupō and up onto the Volcanic Plateau are the basis of Ngāti Tūwharetoa's claim to those regions.
+In Māori tradition, Ngātoro-i-rangi (Ngātoro) is a tohunga (priest) prominent in the settling of New Zealand (Aotearoa) by the Māori people, who came from the traditional homeland Hawaiki on the Arawa canoe.
+He is the ancestor of Ngāti Tūwharetoa and his travels around Lake Taupō and the Volcanic Plateau are the basis of Ngāti Tūwharetoa's claim to those regions.

 Rangiātea

 Ngātoro-i-rangi was the son of Rakauri and Hineruarangi and was raised at Te Vaitoa in Rangiātea.
 He was descended from the Ngāti Ohomairangi tribe and was direct successor to the high priest of Taputapuatea marae at Rangiātea.
 He also had ancestral connections to Aitutaki, Rarotonga, Rangiātea (Ra'iatea) and other islands in the area.

-Puha-o-rangi, the father of Ohomairangi, was the progenitor of all of the Te Arawa people.
+Pūhaorangi, the father of Ohomairangi, was the progenitor of all of the Te Arawa people.

-He was trained at Taputapuātea marae as a priest and navigator and was renowned for his skills and status.
+Ngātoro-i-rangi was trained at Taputapuātea marae as a priest and navigator and was renowned for his skills and status.
 He made a number of journeys around the islands of Hawaiki and eventually rose to become a powerful high priest with the mana (authority or right) to carry the most powerful of deities.

 The people of Ngāti Ohomairangi formed two divisions.
 After the various battles in Hawaiki these two divisions decided to participate in the migration to New Zealand (Aotearoa), and set about building the two great waka (ships) Tainui and Arawa.